 Variations on the Theme

-We here are attempting to distinguish a class of cyclones, cyclops, from other cyclonic storms by their physics, not by the regions in which they develop.
+We here are attempting to distinguish a class of cyclones, cyclops, from other cyclonic storms by the physics of their development, not by the regions in which they develop.
 Here we present a case of an actual tropical cyclone in the Mediterranean that we do not identify as a cyclop.

 4.1 Cyclone Zorbas